magento/merchdocs/src/stores/compliance-gdpr.md

 ---

 {:.bs-callout-info}
-This is one in a series of topics to help Magento merchants and developers understand the implications of the General Data Protection Regulation (GDPR).
+This is one in a series of topics to help Adobe Commerce and Magento Open Source merchants and developers understand the implications of the General Data Protection Regulation (GDPR).
 The information is intended for informational purposes only and should not be construed as legal advice.
 Consult with your legal counsel to determine whether and how your business should comply with any legal obligations.

 The General Data Protection Regulation (GDPR) is legislation that regulates data protection and privacy for all individuals in the European Union and the European Economic Area.
 The legislation also applies to the export of personal data outside the EU.
 The GDPR was adopted in April 2016, and became enforceable on 25 May, 2018.
 Business that are not based in the EU, but engage in global commerce are required to comply with the regulation.
 The GDPA defines personal data as follows: